andriibezkorovainyi/mev/packages/contracts-foundry/lib/forge-std/README.md

     }

     function testStartHoax() public {
-        // we callContractMethod `startHoax`, which gives the target address
+        // we call `startHoax`, which gives the target address
         // eth and then calls `startPrank`
         //
         // it is also overloaded so that you can specify an eth amount